xma711/notebook/programming/c++/README.md

 Everything that is aware of Base is also aware that Base contains publicMember.
 Only the children (and their children) are aware that Base contains protectedMember.
 No one but Base is aware of privateMember.
-By "is aware of", I mean "acknowledge the existence of, and thus be able to access".
+By "is aware of", it means "acknowledge the existence of, and thus be able to access".

 Next: